Nutrition and Body Image Counseling

 A Collaborative Process You Feel Good About

 My approach is to align, partner, and support clients on their unique journey to making peace with food and their body.
 In sessions, you’ll receive insight, tools, education, and practices that would be most beneficial to you throughout our work together.
-I’ll also collaborate with other practitioners on your food and body image healing team, like your therapist and/or medical doctor, as needed.
+I’ll also collaborate with other practitioners on your food and body image healing team, like your therapist, medical doctor, and/or parents/caregivers as needed.
 Of course, only with your permission and consent.

 Resources: Handouts, Worksheets & More